Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Method

-The goal of semi-supervised learning is to perform supervised learning on $D^{\ell}$, while also leveraging the unlabeled dataset $D^u$, in order to make accurate predictions on a test set $D^{t} = \{(\bm{x}_i^{t}, \bm{y}_i^{t})\}$ with ground truth labels.
+The objective of semi-supervised learning is to leverage both the labeled data $D^{\ell}$ and the unlabeled data $D^u$ to train a model that generalizes effectively, making accurate predictions on the unseen test set $D^{t} = \{(\bm{x}_i^{t}, \bm{y}_i^{t})\}$.